On the composable security of weak coin flipping: Preliminaries

-The distinguishing advantage is a pseudo metric between two resources, satisfying the symmetry and triangle inequality properties.
-When $d(R,S) \leq \delta$, we also write $R\approx_\delta S$.
-With these building blocks, we define composable security for two-party functionalities. \begin{definition}[Composable security] A protocol $\pi = (\pi_A,\pi_B)$ constructs resource $\ca{S} = (S, S_A,S_B)$ out of resource $\ca{R} = (R,R_A,R_B)$ with distinguishing advantage $\delta$ if the following conditions are satisfied \begin{enumerate} \item Correctness
+With these building blocks, we define composable security for two-party functionalities. \begin{definition}[Composable security] A protocol $\pi = (\pi_A,\pi_B)$ constructs resource $\ca{S} = (S, S_A,S_B)$ out of resource $\ca{R} = (R,R_A,R_B)$ with distinguishing advantage $\delta$ if the following conditions are satisfied: \begin{enumerate} \item Correctness